|ULRIKE MARIE MEINHOF|

 Why did you want to make this film?

 When you have been so close to this story – Ulrike Meinhof was an intimate friend of my father's and I grew up with her twin daughters – the point is your responsability in making or not making a film rather than any motivation (psychological, historical or even just your desire as a film director).
-Because on the one hand this closenes made things easier for witnessed her life and would talk, on the other hand it compelled me morally to find the just distance (on a personal level and on the cinematographic level as well) when I started to question this private and at the same time collective memory.
+Because on the one hand this closenes made things easier for witnesses to talk, on the other hand it compelled me morally to find the just distance (on a personal level and on the cinematographic level as well) when I started to question this private and at the same time collective memory.
 This is quite difficult.
 After a lot of thinking, it seemed to me that it would be possible, though, and that I had this responsability to do the picture rather than not to do it.

 How was this film received, especially in Germany?